Umm al-Darda as-Sughra: Teaching

-Besides holding her classes in the mosques of Damascus and Jerusalem she has been teaching in her house.
+Besides holding her classes in the mosques of Damascus and Jerusalem she had taught in her house.
 As a teacher Umm al-Darda entered the men's section of the mosque (under any other circumstances a forbidden place for women).
 She enjoyed having both female and male students.
-Even the caliph 'Abd al-Malik ibn Marwan must be noted as one of her classes often participant.
+Notably, the caliph Abd al-Malik ibn Marwan was one of her class's regular participants.

-Being passionately devoted to teaching, Umm al-Darda has been teaching a large number of students.
-One day one student asked her about having many students: Have we wearied you?
+Umm al-Darda taught a large number of students.
+One day a student asked her why she was so dedicated to teaching: Have we wearied you?
 On that she answered You (pl.) weary me?
 I have sought worship in everything.
 I did not find anything more relieving to me than sitting with scholars and exchanging knowledge with them.

-Umm al-Darda has shown the piety, modesty and unpretentiousness both in her daily life and teaching asking no fee for delivering knowledge and living on the basis of charitable gifts.

 Views

-She issued a fatwa, which is still used today, allowing women to pray in the same sitting position (tashahhud) as men.
+She was issued a fatwa, allowing women to pray in the same sitting position (tashahhud) as men.

-Ahmad ibn Hanbal related from Zayd ibn Aslam that he said:Abd al-Malik used to send an invitation to Umm Darda and she would spend as her guest, and he would ask her questions about the Prophet peace be upon him.
+Ahmad ibn Hanbal, related to Zayd ibn Aslam said:"Umm Darda would regularly be a guest of Abd al-Malik, and he would ask her questions about the Prophet, peace be upon him.